Strike - looking for Australia's earliest workers' film

 Abstract

-Australia's earliest feature film with industrial relations as a major theme was George Young's 3,000 ft long Strike of 1912.
-Set in a town on the northern Illawarra coal fields, it featured a strike by the workers, a disastrous coal face explosion, flooding of the mine, a cliff-top fight and death plunge, and a melodramatic sub-plot involving the daughter of the coal mine owner and a married conman who seeks to entrap her for monetary gain.
-The film, like so many other Australian film productions from the silent era, no longer exists.
-This article discusses the known actualities of Strike (1912) and the paucity of industrial relations themed features in that country's cinema history.
+Australia's earliest feature film with industrial relations as a major theme appears to have been the approximately 60 minute long three-reeler (circa 3,000 feet) melodramatic feature Strike of 1912, directed by George Young for the Australian Film Company (formerly the Australian Film Syndicate) of North Sydney.
+Set in a New South Wales coastal town on the northern Illawarra coal fields, it featured a strike by the workers, a disastrous underground coal face explosion, flooding of the mine, a cliff-top fight and death plunge, and a melodramatic sub-plot involving the daughter of the coal mine owner and a married foreign conman who seeks to entrap her for monetary gain.
+The film, like so many other Australian productions from the silent era, no longer exists.
+This article discusses the known actualities of Strike (1912) and the paucity of industrial relations-themed features in Australia's cinema history, as against a plethora within the newsreel and television new footage arena.

-Australia has a rich labour tradition, arising out of the struggle of workers and their families to obtain fair wages and conditions and maintain a decent standard of living.
+Australia has a rich labour tradition of protest and strike, arising out of the struggle of workers and their families to obtain fair wages and conditions and maintain a decent standard of living, dating back to the Eureka Stockade of 1851-54.
 Millions of words have been written on aspects of the labour movement and industrial relations in Australia, especially since the time of the great strikes of the 1890s and moves towards federation during the latter part of that decade.[1]
 However, local cinema contains precious few examples of feature films which bring a fair and thorough account of those struggles to the attention of the masses.
 The stories are there, the drama is evident.
-So why the absence?
+So why the cinematic absence?
 Why the silence?
-Why have Australian filmmakers shied away from portraying, and even glorifying where it is warranted, industrial conflict and the experiences of workers in seeking a better deal for ordinary workers and their families?
+Why have Australian filmmakers shied away from portraying, and even glorifying where it is warranted, industrial conflict and the experiences of workers in seeking a better deal for ordinary workers and their families, whilst happy to present the bushranger mythology in all its variations?
 Where are the dramatic presentations of picket lines, strikes and, in particular, coal mine disasters such as occurred at Bulli (1887) and Mount Keira (1902) - tragedies reported and mourned around the world?[2]

 Australia was quick to adopt film as a form of mass entertainment when it became widely available in the early 1900s.[3]
 By 1921 the local population of 6 million was responsible for some 68 million attendances at the cinema annually.
 Going to the flicks was “a national obsession” and Australians, per capita, were the “keenest film-goers in the world.”[4]
-Newsreels and actuality (documentary) films were produced locally from 1896, with Melbourne’s Salvation Army Limelight Department playing a prominent role.
+Newsreels and actuality (documentary) films were produced locally from 1896, with Melbourne’s Salvation Army Limelight Department playing a prominent role at the outset.
 In 1902 it exhibited Under Southern Skies, a two-hour-long documentary history of Australia comprising 200 lantern slides and 6,000 feet (100 minutes) of film.[5]
-Australia also led the world in the presentation of the feature film as we know it today, with the world’s first full-length feature, The Story of the Kelly Gang, produced in Victoria during 1906.[6]
-At 4,000 feet, or 66 minutes long, it outran the 5–10 minute American Nickelodeon features of the day and revealed the local audience’s interest in a sustained narrative.
-In comparison, Edwin S. Porter’s The Great Train Robbery (1903) ran for 12 minutes and Frenchman George MĆ©liĆØs’ Voyage Ć Travers l’Impossible (1904) for 30 minutes.[7]
+Australia also led the world in the presentation of the full-length feature film as we know it today, with the world’s first - The Story of the Kelly Gang - produced in Victoria during 1906.[6]
+At at similar length of 6,000 feet, it outran the 5–10 minute American Nickelodeon features of the day and revealed the local audience’s interest in a sustained narrative.
+In comparison, Edwin S. Porter’s The Great Train Robbery (1903) ran for 12 minutes and Frenchman George Méliès’ Voyage à Travers l’Impossible (1904) for 30 minutes.[7]

 Sport, as an important element of working-class life and culture, featured heavily in Australian film production during the silent era.
 David Headon has argued convincingly that audiences then, as now, wanted more than simple saccharine-sweet melodrama or comedic shorts when they went to the cinema.[10]
 They were looking for local product, and sport was no exception.
 Newsreel footage featuring significant national sporting events such as the Melbourne Cup and boxing championships were popular, as were feature films dealing with the racing industry, as in Keane of Kalgoorlie (1911) and The Double Event (1911).
 The Australian male’s often disastrous penchant for alcohol consumption and gambling is seen in The Breaking of the Drought (1920).
-The desire for local product did not, however, override the demand for quality material, whether it be in the form of feature, actuality, comedic or newsreel film.[11]
-Industrial relations also featured on occasion, such as in relation to the widespread strikes of 1917, and later during the post WWII years, when industrial action during the Cold War period was blamed on the spread of Communism, and not on the ever present need for fair wages and conditions, and an end to exploitation.
-Workplace safety was also an issue in light of increasing industrialisation and technological innovation.
+The desire for local product did not, however, override the demand for quality material, whether it be in the form of feature, actuality (documentary), comedic or newsreel film.[11]
+Industrial relations also featured on occasion, such as in relation to the widespread reporting of the strikes of 1917, and later during the post WWII years when industrial action during the Cold War period was blamed on the spread of Communism, and not on the ever present need for fair wages and conditions and an end to exploitation, discrimination and bullying in the workplace.
+Safety was also an issue in light of increasing industrialisation and technological innovation.

-The Great Strike (1917) newsreels, National Film and South Archive, Canberra, duration: 3.35 minutes.
+The Great Strike (1917) newsreels, National Film and South Archive of Australia, Canberra, duration: 3.35 minutes.

 Strike Cripples Australia (1949), British Pathe, newsreel, London, duration: 1.53 minutes.